Hpauric/hpauric.github.io/_posts/2017-06-21-React-State-Management-with-setState.md

 published: true
 layout: post
 title: React State Management with setState
+image_url: /images/400-300px/react-set-state-400-300.png
+excerpt: React's setState function is asynchronous.
+So don't expect for it to be invoked immediately!
 description: React's setState function is asynchronous.
 So don't expect for it to be invoked immediately!
 ---